Image Dependent Conditional McKean-Vlasov SDEs for Measure-Valued Diffusion Processes

 consider the SDEs

 Then under reasonable conditions, when $n\to\infty$ the law of $(X_t^{n,1})_{t\ge 0}$ converges weakly to a probability measure on the path space $C([0,\infty);\R^d)$ which solves \eqref{E''} weakly.
-See \cite{CDL16, CDLL19, CD18, DLR19} for the study of a more general model than \eqref{E''} where an additional independent Brownian noise is included.
+See \cite{CD18, CDL16, CDLL19, DLR19, HSS19} for the study of a more general model than \eqref{E''} where an additional independent Brownian noise $W_t^0$ is included: \beq \d X_{t}= b(t,X_{t}, \L_{X_{t}| W})\d t +\si(t,X_{t},\L_{X_{t}| W})\d W_t+ \si^0(t, X_t, \L_{X_t|W})\d W_t^0\end{equation} for $ \L_{X_{0}}= \mu\in \scr P_2,$ where $\si^0$ takes values in $\R^d\otimes\R^l$ if $W_t^0$ is $l$-dimensional.
+The study of this type SDE using mean field games goes back to the poineering works of Lasry and Lions \cite{LL06a, LL06b, LL07} and Huang, Malham\'e and Caines \cite{HMC06a, HMC06b}, see the nice monograph \cite{CD18} for a theory of mean field games with common noises and applications.
+In this paper, we will study the strong solutions and applications of \eqref{E1} (hence, \eqref{E''}) in a straightforward way under reasonably weaker conditions on the coefficients.